 He has abundant knowledge and experience as a legal expert.
 He became an outside Audit & Supervisory Board member of the Company in 2014.
 His expert knowledge and experience will help improve the supervisory and decision-making functions of the Board of Directors.
 He has been in his current position since June 2019.

 Atsuko Muraki

 (DOB: Dec.
 28, 1955)

-Attendance at Board of Directors meetings (fiscal 2018) All 14 meetings of the Board of Directors as an outside Audit & Supervisory Board member
+All 14 meetings of the Board of Directors as an outside Audit & Supervisory Board member